Great Southern Appetizer Recipes

 - 3 medium tomatoes, chopped,

-- 8 ounces Cheddar cheese, shredded (you can mix cheeses if desired)
+- 8 ounces of cheddar cheese, shredded (you can mix cheeses if desired)

-Sprinkle over the sour cream mixture the chopped onions, tomatoes, olives.
-Top with the shredded cheese.
+Sprinkle over the sour cream mixture with the chopped onions, tomatoes, and olives.
+Top with shredded cheese.
 Serve at room temperature or chilled.

 - 1 ¼ teaspoon salt

 - Cut the avocados in half, remove the seeds, saving them for later

 - Using a spoon, scoop the avocado out of the shell into a medium bowl.

 - Mash the avocado with a fork, do not use a blender.

 - Add the juice from the lemons and the salt.

 - Mix well and taste to see if it needs more lemon juice or salt.

 - If you like, add a small tomato.